 The total aggregate purchase price for the acquisition of assets from EGEN included potential future earn-out payments contingent upon achievement of certain milestones.
 The difference between the aggregate \$30.4 million in future earn-out payments and the \$13.9 million included in the fair value of the acquisition consideration at June 20, 2014 was based on the Company's risk-adjusted assessment of each milestone and utilizing a discount rate based on the estimated time to achieve the milestone.
 These milestone payments will be fair valued at the end of each quarter and any change in their value will be recognized in the financial statements.
-As of June 30, 2016, the Company fair valued these milestones at \$13.8 million and recognized a non-cash gain of \$0.1 million in the first half of 2016 as a result of the change in the fair value of these milestones from \$13.9 million at December 31, 2015.
-The Company recognized a non-cash charge of \$0.2 million in the first half of 2015 as a result of the change in the fair value of these milestones at \$13.7 million at December 31, 2014.
+As of September 30, 2016, the Company fair valued these milestones at \$14.5 million and recognized a non-cash charge of \$0.6 million in the first nine months of 2016 as a result of the change in the fair value of these milestones from \$13.9 million at December 31, 2015.
+In the first nine months of 2015, the fair value of these milestones of \$13.6 million remained relatively unchanged at September 30, 2015 and December 31, 2014.
+The Company recognized a non-cash benefit of \$41,422 during the first nine months of 2015.